Abbreviations and Definitions

 I-20 – Certificate of Eligibility for Nonimmigrant (F-1) Student Status – For Academic and Language Studies.
 This document, issued by a DSO, is required for accepted international students to apply for a student visa, pass through an international port of entry, apply for practical training, etc. It also serves as the official ID card for international students while in the U. S.

-I-515A – Notice to a student or Exchange Visitor with a SEVIS-related document deficiency upon entry tinto the US.
+I-515A – Notice to a student or Exchange Visitor (PDF) with a SEVIS-related document deficiency upon entry tinto the US.

 I-94 – Arrival / Departure Record.
 This document is given to international students upon arrival in the U. S. and must be surrendered upon departure.
 It shows the date and port of entry, the status, and the duration of the student’s permission.
 It is very important and is referenced whenever a student applies for any non-immigrant benefit.